VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 - [Univariate models](#univariate-models)
 - [Multivariate models](#multivariate-models)

-Each of these models can be
+Each of these models can also be
 - [Rolling](#rolling-models)
 - [Non-rolling](#non-rolling-models)